yomboprime/VideoPac-ZXDOS/README.md

 Videopac / Odyssey 2 core for ZXDOS

-Port of the Videopac fpga core to ZXDOS
+This is a port of the Videopac fpga core to ZXDOS

 This is a derivative work of the Original Mist project: http://ws0.org/tag/videopac/